-Things currently scheduled to happen Following the Terranova Homes & Care Ltd v Service and MBIE will Pay equity Government Food Workers Union case in 2014, which upheld that the Bill provide further Equal Pay Act 1972 allowed for pay equity, MBIE has information and been working to develop a new legislative framework to seek your decision on the effectively facilitate pay equity claims. status of the Bill The Employment (Pay Equity and Equal Pay) Bill is in November designed to implement the recommendations of the 2017.
-Joint Working Group on Pay Equity Principles, and was introduced to Parliament on 26 July 2017.
-The Bill is currently open for select committee submissions until 1 November 2017.
+y scheduled to happen Pay equity Following the Terranova Homes & Care Ltd v Service and Food Workers Union case in 2014, which upheld that the Equal Pay Act 1972 allowed for pay equity, MBIE has been working to develop a new legislative framework to effectively facilitate pay equity claims.
+The Employment (Pay Equity and Equal Pay) Bill is Government Bill MBIE will provide further information and seek your decision on the status of the Bill designed to implement the recommendations of the Joint Working Group on Pay Equity Principles, and was introduced to Parliament on 26 July 2017.
+The Bill is currently open for select committee submissions until 1 November 2017. in November 2017.
 Alongside the Bill, MBIE is also developing tools and guidance to assist parties to navigate the pay equity claims process set out in the Joint Working Group Principles and in the Bill.
 This includes developing a code of employment practice to provide clarification to parties, publishing pay equity data to ensure the availability of evidence to make a pay equity claim, and an assessment tool to scope the work subject to a claim.
 A number of Equal Pay Act claims have already been filed in the Employment Relations Authority for pay equity against state sector and government funded employers.
 Further claims have been raised with employers but have not been formally filed.
 Unions and government agencies involved are currently working through an agreed process to address these claims by applying the Joint Working Group Principles.
 MBIE looks forward to engaging with you on pay equity policy as reflected in your manifesto commitments.
 The Ministry considers that it is important to ensure that there is a clear and workable pay equity legislative framework in order to give state sector agencies and affected employees clarity to confidently assess and settle current claims and deal with newly arising claims.
 These claims will influence potential claims across the economy and may prompt further pay equity claims in the private sector.
-Minor fixes to The Health and Safety at Work (Hazardous Substances) Cabinet report Approval to hazardous Regulations 2017 were made in June 2017 and come back submit these substances into effect on 1 December 2017.
-These regulations changes to regulations consolidate, update, and transfer into the health and Cabinet will be safety at work regime the workplace requirements for sought in hazardous substances.
-These are currently contained in November 2017.
-15 sets of regulations, nine transfer notices, 210 group standards, and about 1,500 individual approvals under the Hazardous Substances and New Organisms Act 1996.
-Since the regulations were made, a number of small, technical errors have been identified that need to be addressed before the regulations come into force from

-1 December 2017 [EGI Min (15) 4/13 refers].
+Minor fixes to hazardous substances regulations The Health and Safety at Work (Hazardous Substances) Regulations 2017 were made in June 2017 and come into effect on 1 December 2017.
+These regulations consolidate, update, and transfer into the health and safety at work regime the workplace requirements for hazardous substances.
+These are currently contained in 15 sets of regulations, nine transfer notices, 210 group standards, and about 1,500 individual approvals under the Hazardous Substances and New Organisms Act 1996.
+Cabinet report back Approval to submit these changes to Cabinet will be sought in November 2017 .
+Since the regulations were made, a number of small, technical errors have been identified that need to be addressed before the regulations come into force from 1 December 2017 [EGI Min (15) 4/13 refers].